-A compilation of resources for Coronavirus COVID-19 for museums and informal science education institutions including safety practices, closures, digital engagement, evaluation resources, and more.
+A compilation of resources for museums and informal science education institutions developed in response to Coronavirus COVID-19, including safety practices, closures, digital engagement, evaluation resources, and more.

 Vaccine Museum and Educational Resources

-A compilation of COVID-19 Vaccine resources for museums including science communication approaches and public engagement about viruses and vaccines.
+A compilation of vaccine resources for museums that include science communication approaches and public engagement strategies that apply to discussions about most viruses and vaccines.

 Coronavirus museum resources